This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Paleovalley Bone Broth Protein Powder – The best clean protein powder for mug cakes!
 It blends easily and has a neutral flavor for sweet or savory dishes.
 This mug cake uses 2 tablespoons, which is about one scoop, but I prefer to measure using actual measuring spoons.
 I don’t recommend a chocolate protein powder, as flavors vary widely, or whey protein powder, which makes for a dry cake.

 - Besti Monk Fruit Allulose Blend – The best sugar substitute for a healthier protein powder mug cake recipe!
 This one tastes and bakes like sugar, with no calories or added net carbs, but most importantly, it locks in moisture so the end result isn’t dry.
-If you want to use a different sweetener, you can check conversions in my keto sweetener guide, but know that alternatives won’t make such a moist mug cake.
+If you want to use a different sweetener, you can check these sweetener conversions, but know that most other sugar alternatives won’t make such a moist mug cake.

 - Wholesome Yum Almond Flour – With a fine grind, this flour helps the mug cake “bake” up with a fine crumb, like a real chocolate cake.
 Avoid substituting with coconut flour (the cake will get far too dry) or almond meal (the texture will be coarse and gritty).
 For those with nut allergies, sunflower seed flour may work as a replacement.